giovannibriones/ad-scenario-simulation/README.md

 <h4>Considerations:</h4>

-- Ensure that the new OU structure aligns with the company's organizational hierarchy.
+- Make sure that the new OU structure coincides with the company's organizational hierarchy.

-- Confirm that the appropriate Group Policy settings apply to the users within the new OU.
+- Make sure that the appropriate Group Policy settings apply to the users within the new OU.

 - Communicate any changes in access permissions or policies resulting from the OU reorganization to the IT security team.